Nicolamunozi/FC_SV_txt/README.md

-# Automated Spanish Flash Cards Vocabulary Dataset Creation.
+# Automated dataset creation for Spanish vocabulary Flash Cards with Python.

 Use a [RAE API](https://pypi.org/project/pyrae/) to create several Spanish Words Flash Cards data.
 This automation take a .txt as input file.
 Returns both .json and .csv